BLCM/DataDumper/README.md

 requirement by removing some files as you go, of course -- once you've done step 4, you don't actually need the files from steps 1 or 2 anymore, for instance.

+### Newer Dumping Style, with Manual Character/Vehicle Dumps

+This method requires some additional setup.
+For ease of use, you'll want to have some characters ready to go.
+What I'd used, and what DataDumper's default modes expect, is the following:

+- Sal, level 80, who will do the bulk of the automated dumping.
+Starting map location is irrelevant.
+He should have gone through the *entire* game content, including DLC5 (Commander Lilith), so no cutscenes are triggered when hopping around.
+Doesn't actually *have* to be level 80, but if he's overlevelled (and you start the game in Normal), he won't be under threat if enemies end up attacking in the middle of the dumps.
+- Axton, stationed in Wurmwater or Oasis (so long as Catch-a-Ride is active in that DLC).
+He will be the one to spawn two sets of Skiffs during the getall/dump stages (Rocket + Harpoon, then Sawblade, or whatever order you want, so long as you're consistent through runs.)
+- Maya, stationed in Scylla's Grove.
+She will be the one to spawn two sets of Fan Boats during the getall/dump stages (Corrosive + Flamethrower, then Shock, or whatever order you want, so long as you're consistent through runs.)
+- Gaige, stationed in the Dust (or anywhere else near a Catch-A-Ride where enemies are unlikely to spawn).
+She will be the one to spawn first a pair of Bandit Technicals, and then a pair of Runners.
+- Zer0, stationed anywhere
+- Krieg, stationed anywhere

+You can, of course, use your own combinations of characters + locations, but that setup will match the labels which DataDumper provides via its modes.
+It should be pretty easily editable to match whatever else you want, though that's probably about as much work as just using that setup anyway.
+Wurmwater/Oasis and Scylla's Grove seem to be the most convenient maps to spawn those vehicles from -- the Fan Boat spawn is just a quick hop down to the ground level.

+0. Install the `DataDumper` mod into PythonSDK's `Mods` dir, copy the scripts in `scripts` to your `WillowGames` folder (where your `Logs` and `SaveData` dirs are), make sure you can activate "Data Dumper" from PythonSDK's "Mods" menu.
+Have the characters listed above ready to go.
+1. Start BL2, activate Data Dumper, head into game as Sal, hit `N` once to cycle to the `Maps Forward (without char+vehicle)` mode.
+Hit `B` to run.
+   Once the dumping is done, and you're back on the main menu, load each of the other chars above, in order, hit `N` to cycle to the appropriate mode (for instance, `Axton + Skiff 1 Getall` for the first Axton dump), spawn any vehicles requested by the mode (for instance, Axton should spawn a couple of Skiffs), and then `B` to run the mode.
+Repeat for all character/vehicle modes, of which there'll be eight total.
+Hit `P` to cycle backwards if you accidentally miss a mode.
+Once done and you've exited the game, copy `Launch.log` up alongside the scripts you copied, with the filename `Launch.log-all_object_names_fwd`
+2. Start BL2 again, activate Data Dumper, head into game, hit `N` three times to cycle to `Maps Reverse (without char+vehicle)` mode, and hit `B` to run again.
+Once you're at the main menu, go through the list of character+vehicle dumps manually, as you did in the previous step, though you may want to do it backwards, just to have a better chance of catching any dynamically-named objects.
+The `P` cycle key should be helpful here.
+   Remember, if going backwards, to spawn the same vehicles in the same "section" as before.
+If you spawned a Rocket+Harpoon during `Axton + Skiff 1 Getall`, and a Sawblade during `Axton + Skiff 2 Getall`, be sure to only spawn the sawblade when going backwards into #2, again.
+Once you've exited again, copy `Launch.log` up alongside the scripts you copied, with the filename `Launch.log-all_object_names_rev`
+3. Run `generate_obj_dump_lists.py`
+4. Start BL2 again, activate Data Dumper, head into game, hit `N` a bunch until you cycle to `Dump Data (without char+vehicle)` mode, and hit `B` to start.
+   When you're back at the main menu and the automated dumps have finished, hop into your individual characters again, using `N` to cycle into the `Axton + Skiff 1 Dump`-style modes, spawning the required vehicles, and using `B` to run the mode.
+Once you've exited, copy `Launch.log` up alongside the scripts, with the filename `Launch.log-data_dumps`
+5. Run `categorize_data.py`
+6. If desired, hop back into BL2, load a Krieg and Gaige char, in turn, and dump the above six objects mentioned in the previous section.
+Save the dumps manually in the appropriate file in the `categorized` directory.
+7. Sanitize any data if you like, removing some personal information from the dumps in the `categorized` directory.
+See below for known locations of personal information (steam username/userid, hostname, etc).
+8. Run `generate_blcmm_data.py` - this will generate OE-compatible files
+   inside the directory `generated_blcmm_data`
+9. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.

 General Method Outline
 ----------------------